tmtsoftware/esw/esw-test-reporter/README.md

 ##  How to update the Story-Requirement file for Jenkins builds?

- 1. follow step 1 and 2 from the [How to generate reports Manually?](#how-to-generate-reports-manually?)
+ 1. Follow step 2 from the [How to generate reports Manually?](#how-to-generate-reports-manually?)
  2. Copy the data of CSV file into a file `./tools/RTM/storyRequirementMapping.csv` in ESW repo.
  3. Commit the changed file and push the commit to github.
 This will trigger the jenkins build and data will be generated.